 |Damage||All files are encrypted and cannot be opened without paying a ransom.
 Additional password-stealing trojans and malware infections can be installed together with a ransomware infection.|

-If an email is received from unknown, suspicious address, it is irrelevant and contains some attachment, then we strongly recommend to ignore it (not to open files or links in it).
-It is always safer to download all files and programs from official, trustworthy websites and via direct links.
-Various third party downloaders (and installers), questionable pages, Peer-to-Peer networks (like torrent clients, eMule), and other similar sources should bot be trusted.
-Quite often they are used to distribute malicious programs.
-Moreover, it is important to update software using tools or implemented functions that are provided by official developers only, and not some third party tools.
-Also, various software 'cracking' programs are illegal and often cause high-risk computer infections.
-Therefore, they should not be used as well.
-One more way to keep computers and operating systems safe is to have a reputable antivirus or anti-spyware software installed on them and scan them regularly.
-If your computer is already infected with Toec, we recommend running a scan with Spyhunter for Windows to automatically eliminate this ransomware.
+If an email is received from an unknown, suspicious address, is irrelevant and contains an attachment, ignore it and do not open files or links included.
+It is safer to download all files and programs from official, trustworthy websites and via direct links.
+Various third party downloaders (and installers), dubious pages, Peer-to-Peer networks (torrent clients, eMule), and other similar sources should not be trusted.
+They are often used to distribute malicious programs.
+Furthermore, update software using tools or implemented functions provided by official developers.
+Do not use third party tools.
+Note that software 'cracking' programs are illegal and often cause high-risk computer infections.
+Do not use them.
+Keep computers and operating systems safe by having reputable antivirus or anti-spyware software installed.
+Scan the system with it regularly.
+If your computer is already infected with Toec, we recommend running a scan with Malwarebytes for Windows to automatically eliminate this ransomware.

-Text presented in Toec ransomware's text file ("_readme.txt"):
+Text presented in Toec ransomware text file ("_readme.txt"):